aws4embeddedlinux/meta-aws-demos/meta-aws-demos/recipes-core/images/aws-iot-fleetwise-test-image/README.md

-# qemu x86-64 wiht FleetWise Edge Agent
+# aws-iot-fleetwise-test-image

 This example showcases how to run, include, configure, and use an AWS IoT Fleetwise Edge Agent.

 Apart from adding it to an image along with can-utils
 ```
 IMAGE_INSTALL:append = " aws-iot-fleetwise-edge \
                          can-utils "
 ```
 It's important to configure some of the parameters in order for the FWE to connect to a specific AWS IoT account and to use the right vehicle ID as well as consume data from the appropriate CAN bus.

 For more info on what all this means, take a look at the official documentation https://docs.aws.amazon.com/iot-fleetwise/latest/developerguide/vehicles.html

 Example config: